crestianiam/template-react-webpack-ts-module-federation/README.md

 # Micro Frontend with React, TypeScript, and Webpack Module Federation

+**P.S.** If you find this project helpful, please consider giving it a star! ⭐

+Let's start!

 This project demonstrates the implementation of a micro frontend architecture using React, TypeScript, and Webpack 5 with Module Federation.
 It consists of a container app and two independent child apps.

 ## 🚀 Features